plat0cracy/Compensating-for-the-Illusion-of-Alpha/README.md

+# CAPM vs. Fama–French Three-Factor Model
+**Empirical Comparison of Explanatory Power**

+---

+## Data

+The analysis uses monthly U.S. equity return data constructed from publicly available sources.
+Asset returns are converted to **excess returns** by subtracting the risk-free rate.
+Factor data for the market excess return, size (SMB), and value (HML) are obtained from the Fama–French data library and aligned by month with the return series.

+The final dataset consists of a balanced monthly time series covering the same sample period across all models.
+All variables are expressed in percentage terms and checked for missing observations prior to estimation.

+---

+## Methodology

-This project empirically compares the explanatory power of the Capital Asset Pricing Model (CAPM) and the Fama–French Three-Factor Model using historical asset return data.
-The analysis focuses on evaluating how well each model explains excess returns through formal econometric testing, rather than on investment performance or portfolio construction.
+The project evaluates the Capital Asset Pricing Model (CAPM) and the Fama–French Three-Factor Model using **time-series regressions of excess returns on risk factors**.

-Monthly excess returns are regressed on their respective risk factors to estimate factor loadings and abnormal returns (alpha).
-The models are assessed using statistical significance of coefficients, goodness-of-fit measures, and hypothesis tests on alpha to evaluate whether additional factors improve explanatory power relative to CAPM.

-To ensure valid inference, the project includes diagnostic and robustness checks for key time-series assumptions, including tests for serial correlation and heteroskedasticity.
-Robust standard errors are applied where appropriate to account for potential violations of classical assumptions.
-The results are interpreted in an asset-pricing context to assess whether the Fama–French Three-Factor Model provides a statistically meaningful improvement over CAPM.

-Overall, the project demonstrates the use of structured statistical analysis to compare competing theoretical models, quantify uncertainty, and communicate empirical findings clearly—skills central to applied econometrics and consulting-style problem solving.
+## CAPM Specification

+R_t − R_{f,t} = α + β_m (R_{m,t} − R_{f,t}) + ε_t

+### Fama–French Three-Factor Specification

+\[
+R_t - R_{f,t} = \alpha
++ \beta_m \left( R_{m,t} - R_{f,t} \right)
++ \beta_s \, \text{SMB}_t
++ \beta_h \, \text{HML}_t
++ \varepsilon_t
+\]

+The primary quantities of interest are:
+- **Alpha (\(\alpha\))** as a test of abnormal returns
+- **Factor loadings (\(\beta\))** and their statistical significance
+- **Model fit (\(R^2\))** as a measure of explanatory power

+Nested model comparison is used to assess whether the additional Fama–French factors provide incremental explanatory power beyond CAPM.

+---

+## Specification and Diagnostic Tests

+To validate time-series regression assumptions, the following diagnostic checks are conducted:

+- Multicollinearity assessed using variance inflation factors (VIF)
+- Serial correlation tested using the Breusch–Godfrey test
+- Robust inference implemented using Newey–West standard errors to account for heteroskedasticity and autocorrelation

+These checks ensure valid statistical inference under potential violations of classical OLS assumptions.

+---

+## Results

+The Fama–French Three-Factor Model exhibits higher explanatory power than CAPM, reflected in improved goodness-of-fit measures and reduced unexplained variation in excess returns.
+Estimated alphas are smaller and less statistically significant under the three-factor specification, indicating that returns attributed to abnormal performance under CAPM are largely explained by exposure to size and value factors.

+Formal model comparison supports the conclusion that the additional factors in the Fama–French model provide statistically meaningful information beyond the market factor alone.
+Robustness checks using Newey–West standard errors do not materially affect the qualitative conclusions.

+---

+## Interpretation

+The results indicate that CAPM omits relevant sources of systematic risk captured by the Fama–French size and value factors.
+The reduction in estimated alpha under the three-factor model highlights the importance of correct model specification when evaluating abnormal returns and supports the use of multi-factor frameworks in empirical asset pricing.

+---

+## Repository Structure